 Get started by pinning your two long strips right sides together along one long edge.

 Sew the strips together using a 1/4" seam allowance.

 Press the seam allowance open, and then fold the top and bottom edges to the center so they just touch the seam allowance edges.
 Press.

-Insert the strip of felt inside one of the folded sides.
+Insert the strip of felt (or other stabilizer) inside one of the folded sides.
 It doesn't matter which side... it should fit perfectly.
 Refold the strip and pin about every 6".

 Increase your stitch length to about a 4 and topstitch along both sides 1/8" from the edge.
 If the top layer of your fabric wants to pull away while you are doing this part, try holding the strap firmly about 6" in front of the presser foot as well as holding on to the strip from the back.
 Let your sewing machine feed the strip through evenly, but if you are holding firmly from both sides, the top layer won't pull so much.

 Trim the ends of the strap to make them clean and even.
 Then slip the swivel hook on.

 Set your stitch to the widest zig-zag you have.
 Form a circle with your strap by butting the ends right up against each other.
 Sew a zig-zag stitch down the center.
 Backstitch to hold it together during the next few steps.